openshift/enhancements/enhancements/arbiter-clusters.md

 OpenShift HA clusters at scale, and to do so in a cost effective way.
 We are proposing doing this through the creation of a new node role type called an `node-role.kubernetes.io/arbiter` node as a heterogenous quasi control plane configuration.
-The arbiter will run the critical components that help maintain an HA cluster, but other platform pods should not be scheduled on the arbiter node.
+The arbiter will run the minimum components that help maintain an HA cluster, things like MCD, monitoring and networking.
+Other platform pods should not be scheduled on the arbiter node.
 The arbiter node will be tainted to make sure that only deployments that tolerate that taint are scheduled on the arbiter.

 We think creating this new node role would be the best approach for this feature.
 Having a new node role type allows our bootstrap flow to leverage the